peramcelpon/ohhaithere/north-america/united-states/texas/houston.md

     - Architecture
         - The Caroline Wiess Law Building designed by Mies van der Rohe
         - The Audrey Jones Beck Building designed by Rafael Moneo
+- **The Menil Collection** The Menil Collection’s main museum building anchors a parklike 30-acre campus, which also includes the Cy Twombly Gallery, a site-specific Dan Flavin installation, the Byzantine Fresco Chapel—now a venue for long-term installations by contemporary artists—and outdoor sculpture.
 - **Rothko Chapel**
     - AN ABSOLUTE MUST.
 I've been trying to go there FOR YEARS.
 Supposedly, it is a transcendent experience.
+- **James Turrell's Twilight Epiphany Skyscape** event venue in Rice Univercity
 - **Chapel of St. Basil**
 - **Brochstein Pavilion / Thomas Phifer and Partners**
+- **Hobby Center for the Performing Arts**

 -----